 Have you got a chafer beetle problem?

-The grubs live in the soil, emerging from eggs laid in July to feed on the roots of grass during late Summer/Autumn.
-They then reappear in Spring to continue feeding until emerging as fully grown chafer beetles or chafer bugs in mId May - June.
+The grubs live in the soil, emerging from eggs in July to feed on the roots of grass during late Summer/Autumn.
+They then reappear in Spring to continue feeding until emerging as fully grown chafer beetles or chafer bugs in mid May - June.
 Further damage to lawns is caused by crows, foxes and badgers who tear up the grass to look for these grubs during the months when the grubs are active.

-What are they?
+What are chafer grubs?

 Chafer Grubs: These are young maggot-like larvae before they hatch into chafer beetles.
 Chafer beetles are commonly one of two types: the Garden Chafer and Cockchafer.
 The Garden Chafer has an annual lifecycle whereas the Cockchafer is larger and more destructive because it lives in the soil for 3 years, eating roots, before it hatches.
 They live near the soil surface and will only burrow deeper once autumn temperatures start to drop.

-- High levels of thatch in the turf can also be detrimental by preventing nematodes entering the soil.
-Thatch levels can be reduced by standard cultural and physical methods and also helped by using products such as Amvista Thatch GO
+- High levels of thatch in the turf can also be detrimental by preventing nematodes reaching the soil.
+Thatch levels can be reduced by standard cultural and physical methods such as scarifying and also helped by using products such as Amvista Thatch GO

-As an extra integrated control measure, there is now evidence that treating the affected lawn or turf with a slow release, nitrogen based fertiliser containing calcium cyanamide, aids recovery of chafer damaged lawns and turf by the metabolites damaging the chafer grub larvae such Amvista Chafer Special.
+- As an extra integrated control measure, there is now evidence that treating the affected lawn or turf with a slow release, nitrogen based fertiliser containing calcium cyanamide, aids recovery of chafer damaged lawns and turf by the metabolites damaging the chafer grub larvae such Amvista Chafer Special.